lorikayman/RebisTheory/src/lib/rebis_theory.md

 Those descriptions, alchemy path and prevalence of a naming convention and motif of tortoises, we propose, imply a __lineage__ --  tortoises were related, as reptiles, to drakes who are the descendants of dragons.

 As drakes are not considered flying species, they fit to be the ancestors of tortoises by being a __terrestrial__ _reptilian descendants of dragons_.
 If this logic is to be applied to the rest of alchem path, then _tortomega would be of a similar ancestry_.
-There is also [Wyvern Scale Mail](https://wiki.spiralknights.com/Wyvern_Scale_Mail), which introduces specie of wyverns: `It requires extreme temperatures to forge this fine armor made from the scales of rare Clockworks beasts.`
+There is also [Wyvern Scale Mail](https://wiki.spiralknights.com/Wyvern_Scale_Mail), which introduces species of wyverns: `It requires extreme temperatures to forge this fine armor made from the scales of rare Clockworks beasts.`

 This motif of tortoises anounces a relation between tortomega and tortodrones -- wherein tortodrones' anatomy attains reason to be designed so.
 Tortodrones are _constructs_ designed as __athropomorphic bipedal tortoises__.